-Allegation of assault, harassment or forced labour - reported by $\underline{\text{to port CCM by}}$ crew member after disembarkation
+Allegation of assault, harassment, orforced labour or lack of remuneration reported to port CCM by crew member after disembarkation

-- 9.10.
-In the event that, after disembarkation from a fishing vessel of a crew member reports to the port CCM an allegation of, a possible violation involving [assault or harassment] of the crew while on board the fishing vessel is identified by the port CCM, the port CMM shall notify, in writing, the flag CCM and the Secretariat.
-The, and the flag CCM shall: - a) immediately investigate the event\allegations, including throughbased on the information provided by the crew member (and crew provider as relevant), and port CCM, and crew on the fishing vessel and take any appropriate action in response to the results of the investigation; - b) cooperate fully in any investigation conducted by the CCM of the crew provider or port CCM, including providing the flag CCM's investigation report to the crew member provider and CCM appropriate authorities of the incident; and - c) [notify the CCM of the crew provider or port CCM]and the Secretariat of the results of its investigation and any actions taken.]
+- 8.9.
+In the event that, after disembarkation from a fishing vessel a crew member reports to the port CCM an allegation of [assault or harassment] while on board the fishing vessel or lack of remuneration, the port CMM shall notify, in writing, the flag CCM, the CCM of the crew provider in regards to remuneration and the Secretariat.
+The flag CCM shall: - a) immediately investigate the allegations, including through information provided by the crew member (and crew provider as relevant), port CCM, and crew on the fishing vessel and take any appropriate action in response to the results of the investigation; - cooperate fully in any investigation conducted by the CCM of the crew provider or port CCM, including providing the flag CCM's investigation report to the crew member provider and CCM; and - c) [notify the CCM of the crew provider or port CCM] and the Secretariat of the results of its investigation and any actions taken.]